tylersnel/Web-Sec-Research-Proj/HOW TO FOR ATTACKS AND MITIGATIONS.md

 - **Attacks:**
     - Test 1: Log in to your account or create one if you have not yet.
 Navigate to the Pay Bills page.
 In the TO section, input `<script>alert("XSS")</script>` and complete the rest of the inputs and click Submit.
 An alert should appear warning of an XSS attack.
-    - Test 2: From the login page, click on the sign up here tag.
+    - Test 2: Log out of your account.
+From the login page, click on the sign up here tag.
 In the user name field, input `<script>alert("XSS attack")</script>` and fill out the rest of the input fields as you wish.
 An alert should appear warning of an XSS attack.
     - Test 3: Navigate to the administrator page from the login page. (username and password are admin).
 Once the admin page loads, an XSS attack alert should appear.